akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 # Exercise 2: Deploy VM Scale Set (15 minutes)

 A VM scale set (VMSS) is a way to deploy several similar VMs with a single command – you can use a scale set to deploy between 0 to 1000 VMs.
 Scale sets have built-in high availability and integrate with Azure auto-scale.
-We have used the portal to create a VM, so let's use the Azure CLI to deploy a VMSS and an app to it.
+We have used the portal to create a VM, so let's use the Azure CLI and ARM Template to deploy a VMSS and an app to it.

 #### 2.1 Launch Cloud Shell